carlosedubarreto/frankmocap_win_install/README.md

 </ul>

-Download Visual Studio 2017 and install it https://visualstudio.microsoft.com/pt-br/vs/older-downloads/
+Download Visual Studio 2017 and install it (or use the vs_community.exe in this github) https://visualstudio.microsoft.com/pt-br/vs/older-downloads/

+the option I think is the most important is the C++ package

 Download CUDA 10.0
 https://developer.nvidia.com/cuda-10.0-download-archive?target_os=Windows&target_arch=x86_64&target_version=10